rapid7/insightconnect-plugins/google_docs/help.md

 # Description

-[Google Docs](https://developers.google.com/docs/api/reference/rest/v1/documents) allows you to manage and edit Google documents.
+[Google Docs](https://developers.google.com/docs/api/reference/rest/v1/documents) is a online word processor.
+With the plugin allows you to create and retrieve Google documents.

 # Key Features